homeming/coursera_get_clean_data/README.md

 - CodeBook.md : Shows information about the variables used on the feature vector and the data transformations applied.
 - README.md
 - run_analysis.R : The R code that transforms the raw data into a tidy summary dataset
-- tidy_summary.csv : The tidy summary dataset, the averages of all mean and standard deviation measurements
+- tidy_summary.csv : The tidy summary dataset, the averages of all mean and standard deviation measurements.
+CSV format.
+- tidy_summary.txt : The tidy summary dataset, the averages of all mean and standard deviation measurements.
+TXT format.